 I know so many moms are scared and freaking out about how they don’t want to re-open their diastasis but want to start doing more advanced moves in their workouts.

-I was scared when I started to do more frontal positions like planks and burpees but in the video, I share how I personal progressed and what I have my clients do too.
+I was scared when I started to do more frontal positions like planks and burpees but in the video, I share how I personally progressed and what I have my clients do too.

 Modifying and progressing into more advanced exercises shouldn’t be rushed.

 Take your time to challenge your body more and more during postpartum.

 There’s no rush.
 Let go of getting your “pre-baby” body back and instead focus on making your current body stronger.
 Listen to your body and continue to make adjustments when needed.